Unified discontinuous Galerkin analysis of a thermo/poro-viscoelasticity model: Proof of convergence estimate (Theorem )

 Examples of PolyDG schemes can be found in \cite{Antonietti2021} for poroelasticity, in \cite{Antonietti2023,Bonetti2023,Bonetti2024} for thermo-hydro-mechanics (both in the quasi-static and fully-dynamic regimes), and in \cite{Corti2022} for multiple-network poroelasticity.
 Moreover, in \cite{Antonietti2021,Antonietti2022,DeLaPuente2008}, PolyDG methods for wave propagation problems in porous media are analyzed.
 Last, in \cite{Bajpai2023}, a discontinuous Galerkin method for the Kelvin-Voigt viscoelastic fluid model is proposed.
 In the literature, other discretization strategies for the poroelasticity problems include, e.g., finite Volume methods \cite{Berge2020,Schneider2017}, Hybrid Finite Volume method \cite{Asadi2021}, Hybrid High-Order \cite{BottiDiPietro2020}, Hybridizable Discontinuous Galerkin \cite{Fu2019}, lowest order Raviart-Thomas coupled with conforming finite element methods \cite{Both2017}, and eXtended finite element method \cite{Jafari2022}.

-The major highlights of this paper are: \textit{(a)} a detailed discussion of the model problem, in which the importance of the inertial terms as a function of the physical parameters of the problem is highlighted; \textit{(b)} an analysis covering both the static problem case and the fully inertial problem that investigates the stability of the problem under mild assumptions on the problem coefficients and \textit{(c)} a wide set of numerical simulations that are intended to prove the convergence and robustness properties of the method, test the method against literature benchmarks, and explore the applicability of the method in \textit{physically-sound} test cases.
+The major highlights of this paper are: \textit{(a)} a detailed discussion of the model problem, in which the importance of the inertial terms as a function of the physical parameters of the problem is highlighted; \textit{(b)} an analysis covering both the static problem case and the fully inertial problem that investigates the stability of the problem under mild assumptions on the problem coefficients (for both the continuous and the semi-discrete problem) and an a-priori error estimate (for the semi-discrete problem); and \textit{(c)} a wide set of numerical simulations that are intended to prove the convergence and robustness properties of the method, test the method against literature benchmarks, and explore the applicability of the method in \textit{physically-sound} test cases.

 The rest of the paper is organized as follows: the model problem, its derivation, and its weak formulation are reported in Section~\ref{sec:model_problem}.
 In Section~\ref{sec:stability_analysis}, we prove the stability of the continuous problem.
 In Section~\ref{sec:discretization}, we design the discretization of the problem.
 In particular, in Section~\ref{sec:DG_formulation}, we detail the PolyDG space discretization, and in Section~\ref{sec:time_discretization}, we show the time-discretization techniques we exploit for the hyperbolic-hyperbolic case and the hyperbolic-parabolic case.
-Moreover, we extend the stability result obtained in Section~\ref{sec:stability_analysis} for the discrete setting.
+Moreover, we extend the stability result obtained in Section~\ref{sec:stability_analysis} for the discrete setting and we derive an a-priori error estimate.
 Last, we report numerical results in Section~\ref{sec:numerical_results}.
 Namely, we start by assessing the method's performance in terms of convergence properties and robustness, and then we address benchmark and physically sound test cases.